Rohl Faucets Review & Rating Updated: 04/03/18

 The company does not, of course, limit itself to selling faucets and accessories.
 It is the North American distributor of some very high-quality sinks and other ceramic wares from Europe.
 Shaws of Darwen has been manufacturing high-quality ceramic sinks in the U.K. since 1897.
 Allia of Paris, France is also a well-known manufacturer of vitreous china bathwares since the late 19th century, including sinks, toilets, bidets, and bathtubs.

-Rohl is unusual in the faucet business since it follows multiple business models, none of them dominant over the others.
-It is, in relatively equal parts, a Specifier and a Marketeer of faucets that it sells under its own brand name, and a distributor of faucets from England.
-With the acquisition of Rohl by Fortune Brands, how long Rohl will remain the distributor of Perrin & Rowe is up in the air.
-It may be that Perrin & Rowe will be moved out from under the Rohl umbrella, and recast as its own company as part of the Fortune Brands Global Plumbing Group.
+Rohl is unusual in the faucet business since it embodies multiple business models in the same company, none of them dominant over the others.
+It is, in relatively equal parts, a of the faucets that it sells under its own brand name.
+In addition, it is a distributor of faucets from Germany.

 As a Marketeer Rohl adopted a very interesting business model which it seems to have pioneered.